Assassination of Japan's Shinzo Abe stuns world leaders

 Associated Press

-KUALA LUMPUR, Malaysia (AP) — Friday’s shocking assassination of former Japanese Prime Minister Shinzo Abe in one of the world’s safest countries stunned leaders and drew condemnation, with Iran calling it “terrorism” while European leaders slammed the “despicable” attack.
+KUALA LUMPUR, Malaysia (AP) — Leaders around the world condemned the assassination of former Japanese Prime Minister Shinzo Abe on Friday as “despicable,” “cowardly” and “terrorism” while recalling him as a man devoted to peace, security and international cooperation.

 Tributes poured in as governments expressed sorrow and solidarity with Japan over the loss of Abe, who was Japan’s longest-serving leader before stepping down in 2020 for health reasons.

-U.S. President Joe Biden said he was “stunned, outraged, and deeply saddened,” and he visited the residence of Japan’s ambassador to the U.S. on Friday to offer condolences.
+U.S. President Joe Biden said he was “stunned, outraged, and deeply saddened.”
+He visited the residence of Japan’s ambassador to the U.S. on Friday to offer condolences.
 He placed a bouquet of flowers on a table set up near a koi pond and wrote in a condolence book that Abe was “a man of peace and judgment.”

 “This is a tragedy for Japan and for all who knew him,” Biden said.
 “His vision of a free and open Indo-Pacific will endure.
 Above all, he cared deeply about the Japanese people and dedicated his life to their service.“